 KRISZTIÁN GRECSÓ was born in 1977.
+He now lives in Budapest.

-He is a writer, a dramatist and an editor; his unique voice and storytelling made him one of the most successful authors of the new generation of Hungarian literature.
-His works often relate the seemingly irreconcilable differences between life in Budapest, the Hungarian capital and the countryside with it's little towns and isolated village communities.
-He works as an editor for Élet és Irodalom, the most prestigious literary magazine of the country.
-Grecsó has written five books and won the most prestigious Hugarian literary prizes.
-He lives in Budapest.
+He is a writer, a dramatist and an editor; his unique voice and storytelling has made him one of the most successful authors of the new generation of Hungarian literature.
+His works often relate the seemingly irreconcilable differences between life in Budapest, the Hungarian capital and the countryside with its little towns and isolated village communities.
+He works as an editor for Élet és Irodalom, the foremost literary magazine of the country.
+Grecsó has written poems, a theatrical play, screenplays, a collection of short stories and three novels and has won the most prestigious Hungarian literary prizes - the latest in date being the Agren Award which Grecsó received en M prizes - the latest in date being the Aegon Award which Grecsó received on March 20th 2012, for his novel 'Room for You beside Me' (Mellettem elférsz).
+In the first year, 4 editions of this novel were published.